a-karma/Bogor_Workshop/DAY_3/Session2.md

 screen -r [name_of_session]
 ```

-To kill a session use:
+To kill a session, so close it forever, use:
 ```sh
 screen -XS [name_of_session] quit
 ```